 The other benefit is they keep your head warm.
 That can be handy when you are training outside in the winter or beginning of summer when it is still cold.

 If you want to learn freestyle the pull boy is your friend.

-Seriously, I trained a few people.
-The most important I have never on that.
-With the Pull Buoy, you can isolate the legs and focus on the arms and your breathing.
+The most important tool to learn freestyle is the Pull Buoy.
+You can isolate the legs and focus on the arms and your breathing.
 That is what most people struggle with in the beginning and will have the greatest impact with.
 To finally get enough oxygen into your system.

 There are different forms and sizes of the Pull buoy but get the one above.
 It is the most versatile one.
 You can put it between your legs, and use it with your hands.
 It is small enough to fit into a bag and it does NOT soak water like a sponge.

 I have some generic short fins.

 They are fun and give your legs a nice exercise.
 Also, it is crazy how fast you can go compared to just swimming without fins.
 Give them a go and make your training fun.
 No specific recommendation.
 I think I got these from Decathlon when I was on a surfing trip in France.

 I have never used them.
 I just know that you need to be careful with them since you can mess up your shoulders.
 Since I had shoulder surgery in 2020 I guess I will not try them.
 I would not recommend them for beginners.

 I personally swim whatever I want.
 But occasionally I use this app to create a training session.
 Might be helpful to make the training a bit more interesting with variation.